 - Frequency of local invasion modalities in surgical population [ Time Frame: 1 year ]

-We will review the clinical and pathology information from the CUMC surgical database to determine the frequency of the various modalities of local invasion of pancreatic adenocarcinoma.
+The clinical and pathology information from the CUMC surgical database will be reviewed to determine the frequency of the various modalities of local invasion of pancreatic adenocarcinoma.
 This includes: peripancreatic fat invasion, neural/perineural invasion, vascular invasion, macrovascular invasion, duodenal invasion, bile duct invasion, splenic invasion,and gastric invasion.